Enjoying Early Spring Blooms in Exeter, Ontario

 Most springs, the snow hardly seems to have melted when spring flowers emerge in a way that seems impossible to imagine.
 How could all that beauty be sleeping under the snow?
 If you live near deciduous woods, spring is the time to go for a walk and discover spring wildflowers.

 As early as the last week in April and possibly earlier, blooms will start to appear.
 The show will continue into and through the month of May.
-Here in Exeter, Ontario, it is breathtaking.
-I head out each spring to enjoy and capture the beauty with my camera.
+Here in Exeter, Ontario, the spring flowers are breathtaking.
+I head out each year to enjoy and capture the beauty with my camera.
 Oftentimes, I am able to identify the flowers for people I meet along the trail.
 I encourage them to look to the side of the trail where there are logs rotting.
 Many flowers are tiny and are therefore overlooked.
 Two such examples are plants called spring beauty and Dutchman’s breeches; they have delicate blooms that are sometimes hidden by leaf debris on the forest floor.
 Both are showy and unique but no match in size for trilliums and marsh marigolds.
 The colour, size and shape of all these blooms create one of nature’s finest shows, and with the MacNaughton-Morrison Trail on my doorstep, it’s readily available to view.

-I learned the names of many spring flowers as a child while following my two older sisters through the bush and along the river, which was close to our home.
+I learned the names of many of Ontario’s spring flowers as a child while following my two older sisters through the bush and along the river, which was close to our home.
 School outings also taught me about spring flowers, species of trees and the names of many songbirds.
 We learned to look down for the flowers and up for the birds and trees.
 We were taught to enjoy the beauty of the flowers but never to pick them.

 White bloodroot flowers will be among the earliest blooms you are likely to discover.
 The plant gets its name from its underground stems that contain a red juice.
 The beautifully shaped leaf wraps around the bud as if it were a blanket, and as the flower opens so does the leaf.